JoshMcleods/Advanced-Python-Keylogger/ReadME.md

 Getting the public ip address using ipify.org has a max query per user, after the max query is reached an exception will occur saying it could not retreive the Public IP addresss.

 For the audio capture, channel 2 is a common default although if it does not capture audio input it could be due to the wrong input capture, so adding the d.default.device = (2, None) line can fix channel errors.
+Otherwise, the audio channels are printed to system info.txt and you can decide which audio device to capture from.
 If you would like to capture a longer .wav audio file changing the seconds is optional.